bespoken/bespoken-docs/guides/webchat.md

 ### Expected Configuration
 The main expected property `prompt` will be compared against your chatbot responses as explained previously [here](/dashboard/test-page.md#interpreting-the-results).

 Additionally, you can use the `display` property.
 This will return the whole HTML we capture from your chatbot, so use it with caution.
+You can also use JQuery to run an assertion on an specific element of your chatbot.
+To do this, simply turn on the YAML editor and replace the `prompt` property of an interaction with the JQuery expression that points to the element you want to test.
+The property will remain set when switching back to the UI editor.

 ### Advanced Settings
 In addition to the [common advanced settings](/dashboard/test-page/#advanced-settings), the following parameters are also accepted for Webchat testing: